vputys/iotc-generic-c-sdk/doc/Windows.md

 By exiting the PowerShell we ensure that we pick up the "integrate install" environment.

-Run a new PowerShell or use developer console in Visual Studio
+Run a new PowerShell or use developer console in Visual Studio.
+If running PowerShell ensure to change the directory to where this repo is extracted or cloned.

 ```shell script